diennea/bookkeeper-visual-manager/README.md

 #### Deploy the war application on container

-You can also deploy the `target/bookkeeper-visual-manager-XX.XX.war` on your container passing the `zk.servers` location.
+You can also deploy the `target/bookkeeper-visual-manager-XX.XX.war` on your container passing the `zk.servers` location in a System property.